yosoydead/data-structures/hash tables/readme.md

         - needs to be fast(i.e. constant time)
         - doesn't cluster outputs at specific indices, but distributes uniformly
         - deterministic (same input yields same output)
+* This is a very basic implementation.
+It doesn't know what to do if you add an item which has duplicate key and many more.